IMAC-ORG/imac-judge-app/scripts/README.md

 	<br>

-# SA-rPI-Score Setup From Scratch.
+# Aerojudge Setup From Scratch

 The purpose of this document is to set out the process to the build a Raspberry PI judging unit from ground up.
 This document assumes that you are familiar with basic linux commands and SSH access into a linux terminal.